geronimus/jslib/functions/randomInt/README.md

 `lowerBound` *number*

-The smallest of the values that you want to produce.
+The smallest possible random value that can be produced.

 `upperBound` *number*

-The largest of the values that you want to produce.
+The largest possible random value that can be produced.

 ## Notes